Juniper/OpenJNPR-Container-vMX/README.md

 This takes typically less than 5 minutes.

 Ready means the vMX is up and running and the forwarding engine is operational with interfaces attached.
+See section 'Troubleshooting' if it doesn't get ready.

 ### log into the vMX